FreeGrok/FreeGrok/README.md

 #### 4.1.1 Update

-You can also update OpenGrok software with the `*.p5p` file by running a command
+You can also update FreeGrok software with the `*.p5p` file by running a command

 ```
 pkg update --no-refresh -g /path/to/file/<package_name>.p5p 'pkg://opengrok/*'
 ```

-## 5. OpenGrok setup
+## 5. FreeGrok setup

-To setup OpenGrok it is needed to prepare the source code, let OpenGrok index it and start the web application.
+To setup FreeGrok it is needed to prepare the source code, let FreeGrok index it and start the web application.

 ### 5.1 Setting up the sources

-Source base should be available locally for OpenGrok to work efficiently.
+Source base should be available locally for FreeGrok to work efficiently.
 No changes are required to your source tree.
-If the code is under source control management (SCM) OpenGrok requires the checked out source tree under `SRC_ROOT`.
+If the code is under source control management (SCM) FreeGrok requires the checked out source tree under `SRC_ROOT`.

-By itself OpenGrok does not perform the setup of the source code repositories or synchronization of the source code with its origin.
+By itself FreeGrok does not perform the setup of the source code repositories or synchronization of the source code with its origin.
 This needs to be done by the user or by using automatic scripts.

 It is possible for SCM systems which are not distributed (Subversion, CVS) to use a remote repository but this is not recommended due to the performance penalty.
-Special option when running the OpenGrok indexer is needed to enable remote repository support (`-r on`).
+Special option when running the FreeGrok indexer is needed to enable remote repository support (`-r on`).

-In order for history indexing to work for any SCM system it is necessary to have environment for given SCM systems installed and in a path accessible by OpenGrok.
+In order for history indexing to work for any SCM system it is necessary to have environment for given SCM systems installed and in a path accessible by FreeGrok.

-Note that OpenGrok ignores symbolic links.
+Note that FreeGrok ignores symbolic links.

 If you want to skip indexing the history of a particular directory (and all of it's subdirectories), you can touch `.opengrok_skip_history` file